EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect3
 ```

-The Effect takes too long and produces the error.
+The Effect takes too long and fails.

 ## Fallback